devopsdays/devopsdays-web/content/events/2018-zurich/program/ignite-talk-by-marcin-niewiadomski.md

 important than technical excellence.

-It hope it will be inspiring for people who have a similar challenge in front of them, but somehow don't know how to start or don't believe such a simple thing will work.s
+It hope it will be inspiring for people who have a similar challenge in front of them, but somehow don't know how to start or don't believe such a simple thing will works.